2011 Pittsburgh Pirates season: April

-Tazer incident
+Taser incident

 During the April 9 game in Pittsburgh, a local man was arrested in the left-field seating section.
 According to the Pittsburgh Tribune-Review, the man "appeared to be drunk, bothered fans in his section and belligerently refused to cooperate" when he would not leave at the game at the request of PNC Park employees and police.
 While being escorted from the section the man struck a ballpark employee, which was met with officers putting him under arrest after "Tasering him to little effect before clubbing him in the neck, head, side and legs."
 The entire incident was captured on video.
 He was charged with public drunkenness, resisting arrest, and two additional misdemeanors.
 In a related incident, a woman was arrested and charged with aggravated assault, disorderly conduct, and defiant trespassing.
 After yelling at the officers making the initial arrest, she then "resisted an officer's attempts to remove her from the park" while yelling obscenities.